batanoffs/Mini-finance-app/README.md

 Some icons are used from [Julia G](https://icons8.com/illustrations/author/627444) at www.icons8.com

 ## License
-This project is licensed under MIT Licence - see the [LICENSE.txt](https://github.com/batanoffs/mini-finance/blob/main/LICENSE.txt) file for details.
+This project is licensed under MIT License - see the [LICENSE.txt](https://github.com/batanoffs/mini-finance/blob/main/LICENSE.txt) file for details.